 2. The Portable DVD Player

-This may be the greatest invention ever for road trips with kids!
-My mom bought it for my son several years ago.
-We have gotten so much use out of it!
-We have one made by Sylvania.
-I like it because it is small and lightweight.
-It is easy for my son to maneuver by himself.
-I also like that it has a swivel screen, so he can fold the screen down and the whole machine will lay flat in his lap.
+The portable DVD player may be the greatest invention ever for road trips with kids!
+My mom bought it for my son several years ago and we love it!
+It is small, lightweight, and easy for my son to maneuver by himself.
+It has a swivel screen, so he can fold the screen down and the whole machine will lay flat in his lap.
 You can find the one that we have at Amazon.com.

 I know that some people these days have DVD players built into their cars.
 We intentionally do not have a built-in system.
-I don’t want my son to get in the habit of thinking he can’t be in the car without a movie to watch.
-He needs to be able to sit in the backseat for short periods of time without a screen in front of his face.
-So, I prefer the portable version better because it allows me to control when it is available and when it’s not.
+I want my son to be able to sit in the backseat for short periods of time without a screen in front of his face.
+So, I prefer the portable version because it allows me to control when it is available and when it’s not.
 We only take it when we will be in the car for more than 2 hours.
-My son gets excited when he gets to use his DVD player because he doesn’t watch it on a daily basis.
-He spends the vast majority of long road trips watching movies on it.
-We may go hours without hearing him say one word!
+My son spends the vast majority of long road trips watching movies.

 3. The Movie Case